tcheufa/matrixable/README.md

 }
 ```

+This library possesses two main traits: `MatrixExt` and `MatrixMutExt`.

 ## MatrixExt
 This trait requires three methods to be implemented:

 * `num_rows`: which should give the number of rows of the matrix.
 * `num_cols`: which should give the the number of columns.
 * `get`: which may return a reference to an element of the matrix.

 Once those methods are implemented, the following features automatically become available:

 * **immutability**: All the functions provided by this trait does not modify elements of the matrix-like struct unless that struct is consumed in the process.
 * **iterators**: iteratate over all elements and also over rows, columns and diagonals.
 * **access**: elements differently without changing their positions: transpose access, rotate access, submatrix...